xmtp/xmtp-dot-org/vision/roadmap.md

 Users will be able to store their messaging data off-network.

-### Signal parity security
+### Implement Signal protocol

-xmtp-js SDK will achieve security parity with the Signal protocol for Direct Messages (DMs).
+xmtp-js SDK will achieve parity with the Signal protocol for security features like forward secrecy, post-compromise secrecy, and more.

 ### Account abstraction